 Skip to content

-History of the Far Hills Race Meeting
+Far Hills Race Meeting is Real Social Jersey History

 What’s in a name?
 Some call it the Steeplechase, some the Far Hills Race Meeting, and some prefer to call it ‘The Hunt.’
 Whichever name you choose, you’re all partially correct.
 While the name is officially called the Far Hills Race Meeting, hosted by the Far Hills Race Meeting Association (FHRMA), the horses return to Far Hills every year on the third Saturday in October for the exciting equestrian event.